 Current Role at Stanford

 John is a Technical Program Manager at Stanford University's School of Medicine in the Stanford Center for Biomedical Informatics (BMIR).
 He helps lead the Center for Enhanced Data Annotation and Retrieval (CEDAR), and the BioPortal ontology repository, He is the Technical Lead for the Stanford-led collaboration building the NIH RADx Data Hub, a repository for diverse data sets from a large number of NIN-funded COVID-19 studies.

 Service, Volunteer and Community Work

-Project Lead, MMI, MMI ORR and ESIP COR, Marine Metadata Interoperability Project (4/1/2014 - Present)
+Project Lead, MMI ORR and ESIP COR, ESIP (Earth Sciences Information Partnership) (4/1/2006 - Present)

-MMI provides an ontology registry and repository called the ORR, at http://mmisw.org/orr.
-This software has been deployed in multiple environments, including as the Community Ontology Repository (https://cor.esipfed.org) for the ESIP Federation (https://esipfed.org).
+The MMI ORR (https://mmisw.org/orr) software base has been deployed in multiple environments, including as the Community Ontology Repository (https://cor.esipfed.org) for the ESIP Federation (https://esipfed.org).
 John provides guidance and coordination activities for the ESIP Community Ontology Repository.

 California, United States